 You can freeze the almond crust and chocolate cream but unfortunately not the raspberries.
 You will have to remove the raspberries before you freeze the chocolate tart.
 To defrost simply place in the fridge for 12 hours prior to cutting.

 - 3 Tbsp flax meal

 - 100 g white or dark chocolate optional, only necessary if not baking the crust

 - 1.5 cups coconut cream *see notes

 - 200 g raspberries (rinsed and drained and dried)

-- Melt dark chocolate, add coconut cream (see blog post for further explanation what exactly that is) and stir until well combined.
+- Melt the dark chocolate, then add coconut cream (see notes for what exactly coconut cream is) and stir until well combined.